polyflowbuilder/pfb-cf-email-api/README.md

 Therefore, a variety of email service providers (ESPs) were considered, but they were all either:

-- a. too expensive for PolyFlowBuilder's scale
+- Too expensive for PolyFlowBuilder's scale
-- b. had limitations that weren't acceptable for PolyFlowBuilder (e.g. domain limits, harsh free tier limits, mandatory email/link tracking, poor APIs, etc.)
+- Had limitations that weren't acceptable for PolyFlowBuilder (e.g. domain limits, harsh free tier limits, mandatory email/link tracking, poor APIs, etc.)
-- c. not meant for the types of emails PolyFlowBuilder sends to users ("transactional" emails, a majority of ESPs are email marketing/campaign-based only)
+- Not meant for the types of emails PolyFlowBuilder sends to users ("transactional" emails, a majority of ESPs are email marketing/campaign-based only)

-Throughout this research, a third option was discovered.
-In May 2022, [Cloudflare announced a partnership with Mailchannels](https://community.cloudflare.com/t/send-email-from-workers-using-mailchannels-for-free/361973), which is an enterprise-level ESP that manages email sending for hosting providers (to give you an idea of their scale).
-This partnership allows emails to be sent via Mailchannel's services **for free** on a Cloudflare Worker with **custom domains** (after being configured correctly) for up to **100,000 emails per day**.
+Therefore, after lots of research, the [Resend](https://resend.com) platform was selceted to send PolyFlowBuilder's transactional emails.
+They have a large enough free quota which will satisfy PolyFlowBuilder's needs today, and it is developer friendly which allows the customizability that we require.

-This option is perfect for PolyFlowBuilder's use, as:
+Using Cloudflare Workers and Resend is perfect for PolyFlowBuilder's use, as:

-- a.
-PolyFlowBuilder is on the Cloudflare network already (as part of other migration efforts)
+- PolyFlowBuilder is on the Cloudflare network already (as part of other migration efforts)
-- b.
-This allows a custom solution to be rolled that handles PolyFlowBuilder's email use cases
+- This allows a custom solution to be rolled that handles PolyFlowBuilder's email use cases
-- c.
-There is no loss in functionality/features between the existing email solution and this one
+- There is no loss in functionality/features between the existing email solution and this one
+- Using a Cloudflare Worker + email provider (Resend in this case) allows us to easily switch out email providers if necessary in the future

 Therefore, this service was born.
-The Cloudflare worker in this repository takes advantage of this Mailchannels partnership to manage PolyFlowBuilder's email capabilities.

 ## Maintainers

 - @AGuyWhoIsBored ([Bitbucket](https://bitbucket.org/AGuyWhoIsBored), [GitHub](https://github.com/AGuyWhoIsBored), [LinkedIn](https://linkedin.com/in/dapplegarth))

+### Footnotes

+1. Previously, this service took advantage of the [Cloudflare partnership with Mailchannels](https://community.cloudflare.com/t/send-email-from-workers-using-mailchannels-for-free/361973) announced in May 2022.
+A Cloudflare Worker was specifically required for this use case because this was the only integration supported by the Cloudflare and Mailchannels partnership.
+However, this service has been [discontinued and deactivated as of August 2024](https://support.mailchannels.com/hc/en-us/articles/26814255454093-End-of-Life-Notice-Cloudflare-Workers), so another email provider was required.
+The Cloudflare Worker here still works perfectly fine, so we keep it around.